PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 `````
 ## Mathematical Functions

-To access additional mathematical functions we can include the `<cmath>` component of the standard library.
+To access additional mathematical functions, we can include the `<cmath>` component of the standard library.

 ````{syntax} <cmath> Functions
 :class: dropdown